angarsky/diveintopython/learn/variables_and_types/operations_with_variables.md

 Python provides various operations and methods for working with data and performing various tasks.
-Let's review the most popular which relate to all vriable types.
+Let's review the most popular which relate to all variable types.

 ## Type Definition